 The Latrobe Valley is a regional centre in the Gippsland region in the state of Victoria, Australia.
 The Latrobe Valley region lies east of the Melbourne along the Princes Highway.
-The Valley is its known locally has three major centres, Moe, Morwell and Traralgon.
-These 3 bigger towns are supported by smaller towns Churchill, Yinnar, Glengarry, and Tyers.
+The Valley is its known locally has three major centres such as Moe, Morwell and Traralgon.
+These 3 bigger towns are supported by smaller towns such as Churchill, Yinnar, Glengarry, and Tyers.
 The population of the Latrobe Valley is approximately 125,000.

 Have you stopped in the Latrobe Valley?

 For us here at Wyld Family Travel we regularly pass through the Latrobe Valley on our way to Melbourne.
 Traralgon is also a shopping destination for people east of the Valley.
 Traralgon is the largest town along Highway 1 from the next 400 odd kilometres.
 There are some great educational and fun things to do in Gippsland located in the Latrobe Valley.

 Power Works Museum – Morwell